arduino/help-center-content/content/Hardware/Portenta Family/How-to-update-the-bootloader-on-Portenta-H7.md

 3. Compile and upload the sketch to the board.
 Make sure you have selected the right port before you upload.

 4. Open the Serial monitor and you will see the specifications of your current bootloader and your board.
-Tyoe `Y` in the text field and press enter to begin the update process.
+Type `Y` in the text field and press enter to begin the update process.

    ![Serial monitor output](img/update_bootloader_portenta_2.png)